Skip to Content

 You are likely much better off speaking to a butcher about a nice piece of pork belly rather than your supermarket.

-However, if you hunt around you can find thick-cut pork belly strips in some supermarkets that will work well in this recipe.
-Aldi and Lidl seem about the best that I have found in the UK.
+However, if you hunt around, you can find thick-cut pork belly strips in some supermarkets that will work well in this recipe.
+Aldi and Lidl seem to be about the best that I have found in the UK.

 What sort of red wine should I use?

-The red wine you choose for these pork belly cubes should be decent drinking wine.
-But don’t go crazy with something expensive!
+The red wine you choose for these pork belly cubes should be a decent drinking wine.
+But don't go wild with something expensive!

-I personally favour a Syrah or a Shiraz but a merlot would work well.
+I personally favour a Syrah/Shiraz, but a Merlot would work well.

 Do I have to use red wine vinegar?